i-pi/i-pi/docs/src/tutorials.rst

 the cell parameters, we use the :ref:`cell` tag.
 These could in theory be set using a separate file, but here we will initialize them manually.
-Taking a cubic cell with cell parameter 17.847 angstroms, we can specify this using the tag in three different ways:
+Taking a cubic cell with cell parameter 17.847 angstroms, we can specify this using the :ref:`cell` tag in three different ways:

 .. code-block::